ACCESSIBILITY

 ACCESS ACCOMMODATIONS

 Please do let us know your access requirements in advance by contacting Lindsey on info@gravity-levity.net and we will do our best to work with you to find the support that you need to attend the festival.
+Please note that the below accommodations are all during week one of the festival.

 SUBSIDISED PLACES